KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.1.7 =
+* Bug Fix: Fixed a problem where the Tweets would be displayed slightly to the right, as the Themes CSS would overwrite the plugins styling, adding a margin-left to the unordered list element.

 = 1.1.6 =
 * Bug Fix: The Shortcode now correctly prints the Slider javascript.